RobGaughan/Deploying-Active-Directory-in-Azure/README.md

 The reason is because jane_admin exists in the EXAMPLEDOMAIN domain for this reason we add the domain context to the login

+Hypothecially if jane_admin were to exists in companydomain.com we would then use the domain context "companydomain" instead

 ![image](https://github.com/user-attachments/assets/881c271b-8e93-48e6-87ce-da178c19b855)

 Login as jane_admin